The investment helping millionaires live tax free

 The AI uses the findings to brand the tax advice industry as "problematic not only because it undermines our progressive income tax system, but also because it is highly inefficient".

-"Money spent avoiding tax could be more productively spent elsewhere and some of our brightest people spend their energies on unproductive work when they could be producing more socially desirable goods and services," say the findings.
+"Money spent avoiding tax could be more productively spent elsewhere and some of our brightest people spend their energies on unproductive work when they could be producing more socially desirable goods and services," the findings say.

 Those with a gross income over $1m but had reduced their taxable income to under $1m spent $26,124.